Position

 Responsibilities:

-• Conduct routine inspections and preventive maintenance on avionics systems.
+• Perform routine inspections and tests on aircraft avionics.

 Qualifications

-• Minimum of 3 years of experience in avionics maintenance and repair.
+• Minimum of 3 years of experience in avionics maintenance.

 Is becoming a Avionics Technician a good career path?

 An Avionics Technician works with the electronic systems in aircraft.
 This role involves testing, repairing, and maintaining these systems.
 Technicians must understand both electrical and mechanical systems.
-They often work in teams with pilots and engineers.
+They often work in teams with other engineers and technicians.
 This job offers a mix of hands-on work and problem-solving.

 • Pros: